Testing and Reporting Process

 - All scholarship and grant students in grades three and higher must be tested every year.
 Submit test scores from all these students for whom your school received funds.

-- SEAA requires schools to submit the original PDF documents provided electronically by the testing companies.
+- NCSEAA requires schools to submit the original PDF documents provided electronically by the testing companies.

 - The Standard or Scaled Score and the National Percentile Rank are required scores.
 If available, also include the National Stanine, Normal Curve Equivalent, or Grade Equivalent.